Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 Specifically, clamp-on flow meters offer distinct advantages for Legionella risk management.
 Some of these advantages include:

-• Non-invasive nature allows for easy installation
+• Non-invasive nature makes for easy installation

 Innovative mechanism: ultrasonic flow meters vs Legionella

-Ultrasonic flowmeters :
+Ultrasonic flow meters :

 • Extend beyond being mere devices